• Skip to primary navigation

 Does Rinsing Sauerkraut Reduce Probiotics?

-When you rinse the sauerkraut, you are also washing away some of the probiotics, but there will still be a good amount on the cabbage itself.
+When you rinse the sauerkraut, you wash away some of the probiotics, but there will still be a good amount on the cabbage.

 There are a few reasons why people rinse their sauerkraut.